Dave Leduc: 2016-2017: Championship pursuit and Lethwei in Japan

 On February 16, 2017, for the second event organized by the International Lethwei Federation Japan Leduc headlined Lethwei in Japan 2 at the Korakuen Hall in Tokyo Dome City, Japan.
 Leduc defended his title for the first time against veteran Lethwei fighter Phoe Kay.
-In the first round, Leduc performed a vicious spinning elbow knockout, forcing Phoe Kay's corner to call the permitted time out.
-They revived him and the fight continued, but Phoe Kay looked hurt.
+In the first round, Leduc performed a vicious spinning elbow knockout, forcing Phoe Kay's corner to call the permitted time-out.
+They revived him and the fight continued.
 In the second round, after several knockdowns, Leduc ended the match by KO, winning his first title defense.
 The Japanese people loved the brutality and aggression of Lethwei, and more events were announced to be held in Tokyo.